flowersteam/architect-builder-abig/README.md

 ## Installation

 This codebase uses `aflred` for experiment management.
-The code for the environment is hosted on a separated repo: `architect-builder-env`.
+The code for the environment is hosted on a separated repo: https://github.com/flowersteam/architect-builder-env.
 To run experiments you need to make a new directory and clone the `architect-builder-abig` repo in it as well as the `alfred` and `architect-builder-env` repos.
 ```
 mkdir abp